Little Richard: Religion

 Richard's family had deep evangelical (Baptist and African Methodist Episcopal Church (AME)) Christian roots, including two uncles and a grandfather who were preachers.
 He also took part in Macon's Pentecostal churches, which were his favorites mainly due to their music, charismatic praise, dancing in the Holy Spirit and speaking in tongues.
-At age ten, influenced by Pentecostalism, he would go around saying he was a faith healer, singing gospel music to people who were feeling sick and touching them.
+At age ten, influenced by Pentecostalism, he went around saying he was a faith healer, singing gospel music to people who were feeling sick and touching them.
 He later recalled that they would often indicate that they felt better after he prayed for them and would sometimes give him money.
-Richard had aspirations of being a preacher due to the influence of singing evangelist Brother Joe May.
+Richard had aspirations to become a preacher due to the influence of singing evangelist Brother Joe May.

 After he was born again in 1957, Richard enrolled at Oakwood College in Huntsville, Alabama, a mostly black Seventh-day Adventist (SDA) college, to study theology.
-It was also at this time that he became a vegetarian which coincided with his return to religion.
-Richard returned to secular music in the early 1960s.
-He was eventually ordained a minister in 1970 and resumed evangelical activities in 1977.
+He became a vegetarian, which coincided with his return to religion.
+He was ordained a minister in 1970 and resumed evangelical activities in 1977.
 Richard represented Memorial Bibles International and sold their Black Heritage Bible, which highlighted the Book's many black characters.
 As a preacher, he evangelized in small churches and packed auditoriums of 20,000 or more.
 His preaching focused on uniting the races and bringing lost souls to repentance through God's love.
 In 1984, Richard's mother, Leva Mae, died following a period of illness.
-Only a few months prior to her death, Richard promised her that he would remain a Christian.
+Prior to her death, Richard promised her that he would remain a Christian.